-HUNDRED of essay mills are available online which allow students to purchase pre-written essays if they can’t meet their deadlines or simply want to avoid writing their own work.
+HUNDREDS of essay mills are available online which allow students to purchase pre-written essays if they simply want to avoid writing their own work.

 The QAA have made a series of recommendations to universities to stop plagiarism acts which includes blocking the use of essay mill sites and introducing smarter cheating detection software.